Get insider access

 ASUS ROG Cetra True Wireless SpeedNova

 If you primarily want Bluetooth earbuds with a wireless dongle, the ASUS ROG Cetra True Wireless SpeedNova are better for most people.
 The Sony INZONE Buds Truly Wireless are hampered by their limited Bluetooth connectivity, only supporting LE Audio via the LC3 codec, which not every device can use.
-However, you can use their USB-C dongle for a low latency connection.
+However, you can use their USB-C dongle for a low-latency connection.
 The ASUS support a greater variety of devices with a wider net of standard Bluetooth codecs and a wireless dongle.
 The Sony are more geared towards PC and console gaming with dedicated support and EQ and a more advanced virtual surround sound.
-However, they lack a phone app.
-The ASUS have more software coverage with both PC and phone apps, but the surround sound isn't as impressive.
-Their noise isolation in common scenarios is a bit more effective, but their battery life isn't as long as the Sony.
+The ASUS have slightly more effective noise isolation in common scenarios, but their battery life isn't as long as the Sony.

 Sony INZONE H9 Wireless